 Whale Alert is a dedicated blockchain platform that provides insights into large transactions as they occur.
 Its official website shows that it tracks on-chain trades across nine blockchain networks.
 These networks include Bitcoin, Ethereum, Solana, Tron, and Avalanche.
 The platform also tracks over 200 existing assets on these blockchains.

 Whale Alert has a Twitter and Telegram account used to inform the public about whales’ on-chain movements.

 Paid Analytics Platform

 Some blockchain analytics platforms that offer insights into crypto trading activities may require a subscription fee for users to access their resources.
 Plans may vary from daily, weekly, monthly, or annual subscription fees.
 Some of these resources are vital to those seeking crypto whale trackers.

 Play safe with crypto whales

-This article discussed who a crypto whale is and what it takes to be one.
+This article discussed who a crypto whale is, what it takes to be one, and how to see what crypto whales are buying.
 It also gave insight into crypto whale trackers and their importance to crypto traders and investors.
 While whales’ actions cannot be predicted, investors need to adopt the necessary tools to know the appropriate measures to take when whales trade.